 The Soucy Family Exploration Station

 What happens when an electric charge that you have generated is released below a metal ring?
 Watch the ring jump, reaching higher when you’ve maxed out the generator at 750 volts.
 And you can try rings of different weights and sizes to study the effects of these variables.
 You can decide how much energy to generate by cranking a wheel.
-Once you’ve seen your energy release, let your imagination go!
 This powerful display captures the excitement of generating energy … and it sparks fresh ideas about the transformations that came through this invention!

 Circuits carry electricity — flowing from negative to positive — making movement, noise, and light when enough power comes through and reaches a machine.
 In this circuits station, you’ll create a path for the charge to follow, choosing where to direct the electricity you generate.
 In one set of panels, you’ll feel — by the number of rotations that are required on the generator — the difference between LED and conventional light bulbs.
 In another panel, you can set wheels in motion as you crank the generator.
 Whether you select light or motion, the electricity must travel across circuits you lay out.